GarageBand: Smart Bass

 The bass instrument is set up like the guitar, where four strings can play various notes.
 However, the bass cannot play chords.
 Included are three electric basses, an acoustic orchestral bass, and four customizable synth basses.
 Like the smart keyboard and smart guitars, there is an "autoplay" feature.

 Smart Strings

 Smart Strings were added in version 1.2 and consist of a string section made of 1st and 2nd violins, violas, cellos, and bass.
-They capable of playing notes legato, staccato, and pizzicato depending on if the user swipes up and down, flicks or taps their screen respectively.
-The orchestra is customizable, including four different string styles (all with a different "autoplay" feature) and the option to choose which instruments playing.
+They are capable of playing notes legato, staccato, and pizzicato depending on if the user swipes up and down, flicks or taps their screen respectively.
+The orchestra is customizable, including four different string styles (all with a different "autoplay" feature) and the option to choose which instruments to play.
 For example, one can play a chord made up of all the available instruments, or simply play a violin note.

 World

 World instruments were added in version 2.3 which allow the user to play traditional Chinese and Japanese instruments.
 The instruments available are the pipa, erhu, koto and guzheng.